 A dynamic venue for critical and creative work at the University of Maryland, the Center for Literary and Comparative Studies sponsors lectures, symposia, conferences, readings, and other activities.

-Watch for further announcements about our spring 2016 funding cycle, when we will invite proposals for events to support the theme of "Play" in 2015-16, "Migrations" in 2016-17, and other scholarly and intellectual initiatives.
+Watch for further announcements about our fall and spring funding cycles, when we will invite proposals for events to support the theme of "Migrations" in 2016-17 and 2017-18 as well as other scholarly initiatives.
 Information about grant proposals is available here.